spicysoft/jp-www-gitlab-com/sites/uncategorized/source/job-families/product/product-operations/index.html.md

    - Can use the GitLab application including issues and merge requests (ability to maintain, debug, and setup pipelines is preferred)
    - Comfortable with using the command line and command line applications (shell, git, homebrew, asdf or other version manager)
    - Comfortable with using a text editor of your choice (e.g., vim, emacs, VS Code, SublimeText, Textmate)
+- Excellent verbal and written communication skills
+- Excellent organizational skills and ability to manage competing priorities
 - You are living wherever you want and are excited about the [all remote](https://about.gitlab.com/company/culture/all-remote/) lifestyle
 - You share our [values](/handbook/values/), and work in accordance with those values